 Danielle Walker Palmour (Director, Friends Provident Foundation) then closed out the conference with her session that focused on disruption of the status quo a vital challenge for all foundations and philanthropists no matter their size or mission.
 Find out more here.

 When: Wednesday & Thursday, 5-6 September 2018 (two days)

 Venue: Grand Hyatt Melbourne

-With a dynamic mix of keynote presentations, panels, in-conversation sessions, smaller concurrent working sessions and networking drinks, there are more opportunities than ever to learn from leaders in the field, share experiences with peers and build your philanthropic network.
+With a dynamic mix of keynote presentations, panels, in-conversation sessions, smaller concurrent working sessions and networking drinks, there were more opportunities than ever to learn from leaders in the field, share experiences with peers and build philanthropic networks.

-Please note that there will be an array of Pre-conference Masterclasses and workshops on the day prior to the conference – Tuesday 4 September at the Grand
+There was also an array of Pre-conference Masterclasses and workshops on the day prior to the conference – Tuesday 4 September at the Grand Hyatt.

 Philanthropy Australia conducts professional development, learning and networking events for funders, advisors and grant-seekers.